DataScyther/Matrix-Themed-UPI-Payment-System/README.md

 Hello everyone, 😊

-I am pleased to announce my inaugural project, “Matrix UPI QR Code Generator”.
+I am pleased to announce my inaugural project, “UPI QR Code Generator with amount”.
 This project entails the development of Web technology with integration of Matrix rain Animation & 3D Effects. 🌧️✨

-🚀 Introducing the Matrix UPI QR Code Generator: Where Fintech Meets Futuristic Design! 💸🔮
+🚀 Introducing the UPI QR Code Generator: Where Fintech Meets Futuristic Design! 💸🔮

 Just launched my latest project – a cutting-edge UPI QR Code Generator that's not just a tool, but an experience! 🌟